kod3r/craftar-example-android/README.md

         String custom = metadata.getString("custom");
 ```
 A search request can fail for several reasons.
 If a request fails, you will receive a callback to requestFailedResponse , with a CatchoomErrorResponseItem object describing the failure reason, or null if the connection could not be established.

 Now that you are familiar with the SDK, take a look at the provided example app.
-It also contains a scanning-effect you can use while searching, and it shows you how to parse the results.
+It contains a scanning-effect you can use while searching, and it shows you how to parse the results.

-To switch from the Single Shot mode to the Finder Mode, you can go to the provided example app and change CAMERA_USED from CAMERA_TYPE_SINGLE_SHOT to CAMERA_TYPE_FINDER in the  CatchoomApplication.java class.
+To switch from the Single Shot to the Finder Mode, you can go to the provided example app and change CAMERA_USED from CAMERA_TYPE_SINGLE_SHOT to CAMERA_TYPE_FINDER in the  CatchoomApplication.java class.

 Adding the SDK to your app
 --------------------------